wubw/BinweiBlog/2019/iot_for_smartcities.rst

 A self-healing grid
 ---------------------

 Today, a small power outage quickly becomes a larger one, thanks to the domino effect of failures cascading along the line.
 Comapneis often don't know where problems lie until customers call in the complain.
 And it often takes an inordinate amount of time to repair the damage and bring blackened areas back online.

 A smart grid will better manage blackouts and damages, due to what the industry calls distributed intelligence.
 This involves capturing data at the 'edge' of the grid, where the electricity is consumed, by smart power meters and sensors in homes and businesses.
 By analyzing this data on the spot in real timem more information and faster decisions can be made, especially in emergency situations.

 Distributed intelligence will enable utilities to know about outages at the moment they occur, well before custoemrs call in.
 The power company will be able to quickly pinpoint the source of an outage so that repair crews can immediately be dispatched to the problem area.
 The smart grid will also enable utilities to better isolate power outages before they affect the rest of the grid, rerouting power paths around the problem area to keep the power flowing to the majority of customers.
 This will harden the entire system against all manner of emergencies, from severe storms to sunspot activity to terrorist attacks.
 In addition to minimizing the extend of an outage, the smart grid will also be more easily repairable.
-Service will be able to come back online more quickly after an emergency, with selective enabling - routing power to emergency services first, for example.
+Service will be able to come back online more quickly after an emergency, with selective enabling - routing power to emergency services first.
 In this mannger, the smart grid becomes a self-healing distribution system.

 Collecting and using the data
 -----------------------------------